soywiz-archive/kaifu2x/README.md

 ![](/docs/kaifu2x.YYYA.png)

 NOTE: We can process each component independently, specially the alpha channel.
-But we are not going to do this for now.
+But we are going to focus on luminance which provides most information.

+#### Waifu2x input

+The input of waifu2x is a pixelated 2x2 grayscale image represented as floats in the range of [0f, 1f]

 ### Optimizations done